About this Session

 Michele de Courcy

-Michele studied Music and French at the University of Queensland, later obtaining her AMusA in piano.
-Since moving to South Australia in early 2010, she has studied voice with Cheryl Pickering and Norma Knight.
-She has performed with auditioned local choirs, as a chorus member with the G and S Society (HMS Pinafore and Princess Ida), Co*Opera (Il Trovatore and La Bohème) and Elephant in the Room Productions (Carmen, Midnight Sun and Once and Future).
+Since moving to Adelaide in 2010 she has performed with auditioned local choirs, as a chorus member with the G and S Society (HMS Pinafore and Princess Ida), Co*Opera (Il Trovatore and La Bohème) and Elephant in the Room Productions (Carmen, Midnight Sun and Once and Future).

-In Adelaide, in November 2020, Michele will be performing the role of Cinderella's Stepmother in a production of Stephen Sondheim's Into the Woods.
+In November 2020, Michele will be performing the role of Cinderella's Stepmother in an Adelaide production of Stephen Sondheim's Into the Woods.

 Sasha has recently come back from spending the last five years abroad working in Japan, Miami, Abu Dhabi and the Bahamas as an entertainer, he is currently studying a Bachelors of Music Theatre at the Elder Conservatorium of Music in Adelaide.